AccessHealth of the Carolinas

-AccessHealth of the Carolinas, established in 2008, includes 30 community-based networks of care across North and South Carolina.
-These networks provide access to primary and specialty care providers, care coordination and case management services to chronically ill underinsured and uninsured patients to improve health outcomes and reduce avoidable hospital utilization and costs.
+AccessHealth of the Carolinas, established in 2008, includes 30 community-based networks of care across 84 counties in North and South Carolina.
+These networks provide access to primary and specialty care providers, care coordination and case management services to chronically ill, uninsured patients to improve health outcomes and reduce avoidable hospital utilization and costs.
 Through state implementation assistance teams, CaroNova provides data-informed technical assistance, one-on-one coaching, and collaborative learning opportunities to spur innovation across all networks throughout the Carolinas.

 And it’s working exactly as it was intended to.

 Here is AccessHealth’s current impact in the :

 81,600 active patients across the Carolinas; 54% of these patients in North Carolina have Hispanic ethnicity